weitzwoman/BankNotes/README.md

 - reorder app.rb so it makes sense and doesn't make people crazy!!!! (tw/jt)

 Nice to Haves:
-- as a user, i can update unique categories (some pre existing)
 - as a user, i can set spending goals

+Dreaming Big:
 - as a user, i can add bills that are due, with notifications

-Dreaming Big:
 - location heat map of spending
 - Paper Clip Gem